Jeandre-Pretorius/interview-project-React/README.md

 # Congratulations!
 This is the first place you should have looked.

-Please add your name here if you read the README: {First Name} {Last Name}
+Please add your name here if you read t {First Name} {Last Name}he README:

 ## Start Here